|

 database file either on the backend server or preferably on the Citrix server local to

 the back end.
-Note that if you are in a mixed environment of local workstations and Terminal Server/Citrix applications you will require two configuration files.
+Note that if you are in a mixed environment of local workstations and Terminal Server/Citrix applications you will very likely require two configuration files.
+Also see the Terminal Server RemoteApp page.
 Citrix implementationThe Auto FE Updater utility is generally started by the user by using a shortcut or LNK file on their desktop However you can't publish a Citrix app using an LNK file.
 (At least not when the client was using Citrix servers a number of years ago.)
 Instead you can create a CMD file containing the same text as is in the target of the shortcut.
 Use the ShortCutCMDFileName or ShortCutBATFileName options.
 Publish the Citrix app using that CMD file.
 CMD files and BAT files are the same concept. |

-| Contact | Search | Site Map | Tony's Blog | Tony's Main Microsoft Access Page | Privacy Policy |
+Contact | Search | Site Map | FAQ | Tony's Main Microsoft Access Page | Privacy Policy |

-Website copyright © 2001-2010 Tony Toews |
+Website copyright © 2001-2018 Tony Toews |